-So, the U.S. Treasury will have issued another $814 billion in debt in within six months versus the $180 billion value of global gold and silver mine supply for 2019.
+So, the U.S. Treasury will have issued another $814 billion in debt within six months versus the $180 billion value of global gold and silver mine supply for 2019.
 And, this is only one central bank issuing more debt.
-Thus, the more debt that is added to central banks balance sheets, the more interest rates have to fall.
+Thus, the more debt that is added to the central bank's balance sheets, the more interest rates have to fall.

 Why?
 Well, for starters, the central banks can’t keep the lights or fund the government if the interest expense they are paying on all this debt continues higher.
-Which means, the next best option is to get the Bondholders to fund some of the central bank deficits.
+This means the next best option is to get the Bondholders to fund some of the central bank deficits.

 This is very bullish for gold and silver going forward because the notion that precious metals don’t provide a RETURN or YIELD becomes meaningless when bondholders are charged an interest to lend governments money.

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.